annegautham/annegautham.github.io/src/content/notes/robotic_manipulation/02-foundations.md

 ## Table of Contents

+# Configuration Space

-# Degrees of Freedom of a Rigid Body
+## Degrees of Freedom of a Rigid Body

 In mechanical systems (and sometimes in electrical analogs), we often ask:
 **Where is the system located, and how is it oriented?**